 - Physical therapy and activity is usually advised after spinal surgery to help strengthen the back.
 Exercise also maintains healthy circulation, providing nutrients and oxygen to the spinal structures as the back heals.
 A typical program consists of stretching, strengthening, and aerobic exercises targeted for the back.
 Aside from physical therapy, walking is a helpful post-operative activity.
 Walking can be done in a progressive fashion, starting with several short walks each day.

-- Back brace.
-In some cases, a light back brace may be prescribed for 4 to 6 weeks following surgery.
-A back brace is typically recommended to limit motions that can cause damage to the spine as it heals, such as overextending the muscles or twisting the spine too far.5
+- Back bracing may be prescribed for 4 to 6 weeks following surgery, in some cases.
+A back brace is typically recommended to limit motions that can cause damage to the spine as it heals, such as overextending the muscles or twisting the spine too far.
+1 Bible JE1, Biswas D, Whang PG, Simpson AK, Rechtine GR, Grauer JN.
+Postoperative bracing after spine surgery for degenerative conditions: a questionnaire study.
+Spine.
+2009 Apr;9(4):309-16.

 Recovery from lumbar artificial disc replacement generally lasts 3 months while the spine adjusts to the implanted device and the body recovers from surgery.
 Recovery times can vary between patients.